seore/seore/README.md

 ## 👀 Currently Looking For

-- Internships
-- Junior Developer roles
-- Web / Backend roles
-- Creative technical roles
+- Internships, Junior Developer roles, Web / Backend roles and Creative technical roles

 If you want to talk opportunities or cool ideas, definitely reach out ✨

 ## 🌐 Links